The moment you’ve been waiting for

 If you’re approaching the tender age of 55, you may be starting to think about the prospect of early retirement.
 But before you book any extended holidays or start writing that letter to your boss, it’s worth crunching some numbers.

-The table below explains the reductions in your monthly payments and lump sum, based on the number of years before your Normal Pension Age (NPA).
+The table below shows the reductions in your monthly payments and lump sum, based on the number of years before your Normal Pension Age (NPA).
 The Government changed the reductions on 3 July 2023.
 The reductions shown below apply to retirements from that date.

 |Years early||Pension reductions||Lump sum reductions|

 Do you qualify for the 85 Year rule?

 Remember, if you qualify for the 85 Year rule, you may be able to avoid the usual benefit reductions.
 You can work this out using our online pension calculator in your online account.

 Do you want a tax-free lump sum?